 - Clearly Identifiable Controls: The large buttons on the n-ABLER Trackball feature primary colours with white legends in order to meet the needs of a wide range of users, including those who may have limited vision and may not be able to discern the legending.

-- Assisted Access Buttons: All buttons are mounted sub-flush to prevent accidental activation.
+- Assisted Access Buttons: All buttons recessed into the housing to prevent accidental activation.
 This positioning also serves as an aid to guide fingers directly to the buttons.
 This feature, combined with the wide positioning between buttons, greatly reduces the potential for accidental activation.

 - Left to Right Switchable: On board programming lets users exchange Left and Right Click functions with no need to access or modify operating system settings.

 - Re-Orienting Function: Not all users may find the traditional placement of the trackball to meet their needs.
 For this reason the n-ABLER can be 'taught' to orient itself to any 90° orientation.
 This function is performed 'onboard' with no need for driver support.